 After walking through other rooms including guest bed chambers, a “Hall of Mirrors”, which is a small copy of the one in the Palace of Versailles, the Bishop’s Bedroom and the Billiard Room, I then stepped out into the unexpectedly glorious gardens of the castle, which were definitely the best part.

 In front of me there was a long walkway which led to a columned portico.
 To the left there was a small mound topped with a circular temple.
 This was a very romantic spot that would be a great place for a summer party, don’t you think?

-At this point I was really starting to daydream.
-Several little details added to the sense of being in a fantasy world, for example the designs on the vases that flanked the hedges:
+Several little details in the garden added to the sense of being in a fantasy world, for example the designs on the vases that flanked the hedges:

 After I’d wandered around at the back of the castle for a while, I realised I had lost my friends.
 I started heading back to the exit, but just before I left the gardens, I saw some steps, guarded by this fellow: